marksibrahim/musings/_posts/2016-08-04-organizing-a-day.md

 layout:     post
 title:      Organizing a Day
 date:       2016-08-04 12:32:18
-summary:    How I track and prioritize tasks in Omnifocus
+summary:    How I track and prioritize tasks
 categories: jekyll pixyll
 ---

+*Update (December, 2016): I now use ToDoist to organize my day in much the same fashion.
+I find the interface is a bit more modern, syncing across devices is faster, and the ability to collaborate with others quite handy!*

-Inspired by the workflows of many other Omnifocus gurus, I developed a daily routine to  track and prioritize how I spend my day.
+Inspired by workflows of many Omnifocus gurus, I developed a routine to  track and prioritize how I spend my day.

 ## Foundation
 The workflow is based on life goals---ideally 4-5.
 For me these include:

 ![goals]({{ site.url }}musings/images/life_goals.png)

-Each goal is a **Folder** under which I create projects.
+Each goal is a **Folder** containing projects.
-Projects are steps towards the goal.
+Projects are steps towards a goal.
 To become a better programmer, I may create a project to study algorithms.
+Not so hard!

 ![projects]({{ site.url }}musings/images/projects.png)

 A project requires several tasks: read chapter 1, complete exercises 2.3, watch a tutorial on sorting.
+Each task is specific: something I can accomplish in an hour or two.

 ## Throughout the Day

-Inevitably all sorts of tasks come up throughout a day.
+Inevitably tasks come up throughout a day.
 Rather than juggling priorities or todos in my mind, I dump tasks into the **Inbox**:

 ![inbox]({{ site.url }}musings/images/inbox.png)

-When I'm not sitting at my computer, having the app on my iPhone is helpful.
+When I'm not sitting at my computer, there's a handy iPhone app to capture anything I want to do.

 Email is large source of tasks.
 I try to check email only a handful of times per day.
 Ideally, I touch each email once: I turn an email into a task, mark it as done, or defer it until it's relevant.
 I find [Google Inbox](https://www.google.com/inbox/) is a nice interface for accomplishing this.

 ## Morning Ritual
-To decide how to spend a day, I dedicate about a half an hour every morning to populate and process the Omnifocus Inbox:
+To decide how to spend a day, I dedicate about a half an hour every morning to populate and process the Inbox:

 <ol type="1">
   <li> Turn any communication from Slack, email, or platforms into tasks in my Inbox.